LitingLin/caffe/vsproj/README.md

 Requirements:
 - Visual Studio 2013
-- Cuda Toolkit 7.0 or upper (with VS integration)
+- Cuda Toolkit 7.0 (with VS integration)
 - Intel Math Kernel Library (with VS integration)
+- Incredibuild 7.0 or upper (optional, to speed up the build procedure)

 Other dependencies:
 - Boost